QTS Application

 The ideal is to be teaching in a British Curriculum school.
 However, we would consider the prior experience of working in schools with other international curriculums if they can be matched to the British curriculum.

-Examples of the US and Canadian curriculums often can.
-However, to complete the qualification, you must be in a British Curriculum School.
+Examples of the U.S. and Canadian curriculums often can.
+However, you must be in a British Curriculum School to complete the qualification.
 Still, we would consider the other international curriculum school experience when making up your two years/2 school experience.

 Do you have a checklist I can work through?

-Please use the following link to the AO candidate audit, which will help you decide if you meet the AO criteria before applying: GUIDE
+Please use the following link to the AO candidate audit to help you decide if you meet the AO criteria before applying: GUIDE.

 My school does not have a QTS holder.
 Is there an alternative if they are suitably qualified/experienced?

-As you do not have anyone in school with UK QTS to act as a mentor, we would need to speak to one of your school leaders who could act as your mentor to check their teaching experience and understanding of the UK curriculum and the UK Teachers’ Standards.
-Subject to us being satisfied by this, there would not seem to be any reason you would not be successful in your application for the route as long as you met the remaining eligibility requirements of the course.
+As you do not have anyone in school with UK QTS to act as a mentor, we would need to speak to one of your school leaders who could act as your mentor to check their teaching experience and understanding of the UK curriculum and the UK teachers’ Standards.
+Subject to us being satisfied with this, there would not seem to be any reason you would not be successful in your application for the route as long as you met the remaining eligibility requirements for the course.

 How much do I need to be teaching every week?

 You must have been teaching at least a 50% teaching timetable in any given year.
 Therefore, if the school had a 25-period week, you would have to teach at least 13 periods per week.
-It is worth noting that the UK Teacher’s Regulation Authority defines teaching as the sole responsibility for planning, teaching and assessing pupil progress.
-This would need to be evidenced in your testimonials across a minimum of 2 schools/2 years in the age range/subject you wanted to apply for QTS.
+It is worth noting that the U.K. Teacher’s Regulation Authority defines teaching as the sole responsibility for planning, teaching and assessing pupil progress.
+This would need to be evidenced in your testimonials across at least 2 schools/2 years in the age range/subject you wanted to apply for QTS.

-Can we do QTS assessment only through TES if we’ve never worked in the UK?
+Can we do QTS assessment only through us if we’ve never worked in the U.K.?

-Yes, the system is identical to completion in the UK.
-This would need to be evidenced in your testimonials across a minimum of 2 schools/2 years in the age range/subject you wanted to apply for QTS.
+Yes, the system is identical to completion in the U.K. This would need to be evidenced in your testimonials across at least 2 schools/2 years in the age range/subject you wanted to apply for QTS.

 Other Questions Answered